MohammadHakim/KissManga-Crawler/README.md

 __Warnings:__

-1. These scripts have been tested on a Windows 8 environment (I have been personally using them for at least a year)
+1. This script has been tested on a Windows 8 environment (I have been personally using it for at least a year)

 2. In the past sometimes the parser in notification.py stops working.
 Alternating between xml and html solves the issue.